-The symptoms of secondhand smoke may resemble other medical conditions and problems.
-Always consult a health care provider for a diagnosis.
+The symptoms of secondhand smoke may look like other medical conditions and problems.
+Always see your healthcare provider for a diagnosis.

-Smoking, in addition to high cholesterol, high blood pressure, physical inactivity, obesity, and diabetes tops the list as a primary risk factor for cardiovascular disease.
-In fact, smoking has been classified as the single most preventable cause of premature death in the United States.
+Smoking, along with high cholesterol, high blood pressure, physical inactivity, obesity, and diabetes, tops the list as a primary risk factor for heart disease.
+In fact, smoking is the single most preventable cause of early death in the U.S.

-According to the AHA, eliminating smoking not only reduces the risk for coronary heart disease, but also reduces the risk for repeat heart attacks and death by heart disease by half.
-Research also indicates that smoking cessation is crucial in the management of many contributors to heart attack, including atherosclerosis, thrombosis, coronary artery disease, and cardiac arrhythmias.
+According to the AHA, stopping smoking reduces the risk for heart disease, the risk for repeat heart attacks, and death by heart disease by half.
+Research also shows that quitting smoking is key in the management of many contributors to heart attack.
+These include atherosclerosis, blood clots and abnormal heart rhythms.

-Quitting smoking is both a mental and a physical undertaking.
-Mentally, you should be ready and relatively stress-free.
+To be successful, you should be mentally ready and relatively stress-free.
 Physically, you need to commit to exercising daily and getting plenty of sleep.
-A person trying to quit must overcome two obstacles: a physical addiction to nicotine and a habit.
-The National Cancer Institute offers the following tips to help users quit using tobacco products:
+A person trying to quit must overcome 2 obstacles: a physical addiction to nicotine and a habit.
+The National Cancer Institute offers these tips to help users quit using tobacco products:

-Ask for support and encouragement from family, friends, and colleagues
+Ask for support and encouragement from family, friends, and co-workers.

-In some cases, smokers benefit from nicotine replacement products to help break their smoking habit.
+In some cases, nicotine replacement products can help break a smoking habit.
 Nicotine replacement products continue to give smokers nicotine to meet their nicotine craving.
-However, the benefit of nicotine replacement products is the elimination of tars and poisonous gases that cigarettes emit.
-Pregnant or nursing women and people with other medical conditions should consult with their physician before using any nicotine replacement products.
+However, nicotine replacement products do not contain the tars and toxic gases that cigarettes emit.
+Pregnant or nursing women and people with other medical conditions should consult with their healthcare provider before using any nicotine replacement products.
 Some examples of nicotine replacement products include:

 Nicotine chewing gum.
 An over-the-counter chewing gum that releases small amounts of nicotine to help reduce nicotine withdrawal symptoms.